alexatwoodhead/IRIS_Editor_IP_Safe/README.md

 Shortcuts reminder with code document in view
 * When vim mode is normal '-- NORMAL --' is displayed in lower tool bar.
-* When vim moode is insert '-- INSERT --' is displayed
+* When vim mode is insert '-- INSERT --' is displayed
 * When vim mode is visual ( selecting text ) then "-- VISUAL --" is displayed
 * Press [Escape ESC] key to exit current command and return to "NORMAL" mode.
 If not in normal, press escape key again.